comment-questionHow to run as background process

-If you turn off the Auto-off feature, the container will remain running even if you close the workspace, but processes running in the terminal will be terminated.
-To prevent this, you need to run the process as a background process.
+If you turn off the Auto-stop feature, the container will remain running even if you close the Workspace, but processes running in the terminal will be terminated.
+To prevent this, you need to run the process as a background process using the nohup command.

 Use nohup command